inrupt/solid-client-authn-js/SECURITY.md

 elements will not be made available directly (e.g. through a function call) or indirectly (e.g. allowing to sign a header with the DPoP key) to any third-party.
-- Longer-lived tokens (e.g. refresh tokens) are only stored in a secure storage, i.e., a storage which isn't shared beyond the librarie's control.
+- Longer-lived tokens (e.g. refresh tokens) are only stored in a secure storage, i.e., a storage which isn't shared beyond the library's control.
 This means not using the `localStorage` and `sessionStorage` in browsers.
 - If these restrictions on the high-level layer are blocking some legitimate use cases, the options is added when possible for advanced users to drop down to a